bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post, get, put and delete.

 5. Mention three tools we can use to make AJAX requests

+Vanilla javascript, jquery and axios.